-Net Loss per Share
+Earnings per Share

-The basic net loss per share is calculated by dividing the Company's net loss attributable to common stockholders by the weighted average number of common shares outstanding during the year.
-The diluted net loss per share is calculated by dividing the Company's net loss attributable to common stockholders by the diluted weighted average number of common shares outstanding during the year.
-The following weighted average shares have been excluded from the calculations of diluted weighted average common shares outstanding because they would have been anti-dilutive:
+The basic earnings per share is calculated by dividing the Company's net income or loss attributable to common stockholders by the weighted average number of common shares outstanding during the period.
+The diluted earnings per share is calculated by dividing the Company's net earnings attributable to common stockholders by the diluted weighted average number of common shares outstanding during the period, determined using the treasury stock method and the average stock price during the period.
+A reconcilitation of the numerators and denominators of the basic and diluted earnings per share calculations follows: